eclipse/vorto/mapping-engine/Readme.md

 To work through this tutorial, you will need:

 - [BoschID](https://accounts.bosch-iot-suite.com/) or [GitHub](https://github.com/) account to log in to the Vorto Repository
-- A [Vorto Information Model](https://vorto.eclipse.org/#/details/org.eclipse.vorto.tutorials:RaspberryPi:1.0.0), managed in the Vorto Repository
+- You have described a device as a [Vorto Information Model](../docs/tutorials/describe_device-in-5min.md) and it is managed in the Vorto Repository
 - You are a collaborator/owner of a namespace

 <br />